Market Overview

 Market Segmentation

-The Kenya baby formula market is classified into the following segments:
+The segmentation of the Kenya baby formula market is outlined below:

 Product type – e.g., standard infant formula, follow-up formula, growing-up formula, special formulas